© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Saxon town: car park to N of Anchor Hotel is a scheduled monument protected by Historic England under reference 1003943.
 View the official record →

-The site of a Saxon town is located in the car park to the north of the Anchor Hotel in Suffolk and is recorded as a scheduled ancient monument.
+The site of a Saxon town located north of the Anchor Hotel in Suffolk is a scheduled ancient monument of considerable archaeological importance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003943.

 Site of Saxon town: car park to N of Anchor Hotel is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003943.